russom/DSND-Capstone/Capstone_writeup.md

 Row(artist='Martha Tilston', auth='Logged In', firstName='Colin', gender='M', itemInSession=50, lastName='Freeman', length=277.89016, level='paid', location='Bakersfield, CA', method='PUT', page='NextSong', registration=1538173362000, sessionId=29, song='Rockpools', status=200, ts=1538352117000, userAgent='Mozilla/5.0 (Windows NT 6.1; WOW64; rv:31.0) Gecko/20100101 Firefox/31.0', userId='30')
 ```

-We can also check the number of rows and columns in the dataset.
+It's also possible to check the number of rows and columns in the dataset.
 Here, of course, we could see the difference between the limited dataset and the full one:

 ```
   # Check num of rows, columns